storskegg/audio-spectrum-analyzer/PLANNING.md

 ## 2. Get to know the board a bit

-I've done a tone of Arduino shit over the years, including on some pretty hot mcu's, but none like this.
+I've done a ton of Arduino shit over the years, including on some pretty hot mcu's, but none like this.
 The GIGA sports an STM32H747.
-STM is known for some pretty wizardly hardware, and there'll be a learning curve associate with getting to know its features.
+ST is known for some pretty wizardly hardware, and there'll be a learning curve associated with getting to know its features.
 Luckily, they have killer documentation.

 One feature in particular I'm very interested in: DMA access to the ADCs' read registers.
 It exists, but I'm not sure if it's available outside STM32Cube's proprietary magic.
 Additionally, I need to know if DMA access is atomic, if there is an associated mutex to ensure I can't read in the middle of an active write, or if it's entirely unprotected.

+### 2.1 Arduino Platform

+The arduino platform provides basic wrappers around a more advanced API provided by the underlying OS, mbed.
+While it is still basic accessors, there's more going on on this board than I've used on other boards, so a bit of a learning curve, here, as I learn what's available.

+### 2.2 mbed OS (6.17.0)

+In the event I want more advanced access to the STM32H747's features, I may need to turn to what's exposed by mbed, an RTOS that is, unfortunately, slated for abandonment.
+(Zephyr looks to be the future replacement.)
+Anyways, it's worth better understanding what's available through the mbed API's directly.

 ## 3. DDS function